 POSE is a drama series set in the ballroom culture of New York City, set in the late 1980s and early 1990s.
-In contrast to the beauty and glamour of the ballroom scene, the performers make their livings through work of varying legality.
+In contrast to the beauty and glamour of the ballroom scene, the performers (mostly poor, non-white, and queer/trans) make their livings through work of varying legality.
 The second season features a plotline about working as a pro domme.

 iZombie, “Spanking the Zombie”, aired May 2, 2017 IMDB

 iZombie is a TV series about a world in which an infectious disease gives people a craving for brains, though some can retain their human intelligence and appearance.
 The protagonist is Olivia “Liv” Moore, a police forensic scientist who investigates murders by literally eating the brains of the victims and inheriting their memories and personalities temporarily.

 In this episode, the victim is Roxanne Greer, who worked as a pro dominatrix known as Sweet Lady Pain.
 This is literally all we know about her.
 Even though Liv has access to some of her memories and behaviours, all we see is a few visions of her interacting with clients.
 We learn nothing else about her, not her family, her background, how and why she got into this business, what she thinks of the work or the men she sees, or what she is like when she’s not being a dominatrix.